-The latest, operating under the acronym TWeed (Tetrapod World: early evolution and diversity), is a significant collaborative project with five partner organizations.
+TWeed (Tetrapod World: early evolution and diversity), was a significant collaborative project with five partner organizations.

 The earliest tetrapods, or back-boned animals with four legs, evolved from a particular group of fish that possessed fleshy lobed fins.
 The earliest tetrapods in all probability used their limbs to “scramble” over the beds of lakes and river systems, but they would have lacked any capacity to move across dry land.

 However, in time, and with fully-developed lungs, we believe that new forms evolved that lived and looked much more like amphibians do today.
 This process began about 360 million years ago.
 But under what circumstances did it take place and what was the Earth like at this time?

 Until now we have had very little information to help us answer these questions.
 The early Carboniferous period (from 360 to 345 million years ago) is historically known not only for its extreme scarcity of tetrapod fossils, but also the rarity of terrestrial invertebrates.
 The period is often referred to as Romer’s Gap after the great American vertebrate palaeontologist Alfred Sherwood Romer, who first recognized that this represented one of the most significant gaps in our understanding of the evolution of life on earth.

 Just what went on in this interval has remained a mystery to palaeontologists, yet it was a pivotal step for the evolution of life on land and without this step the world would have been a very different place today.
 Now, for the first time, new fossils from the Scottish Borders, promise to reveal a much clearer picture of terrestrial life at this time.